ChrisLeon84/Runge-Kutta-Algorithm/README.md

 # Runge-Kutta-Algorithm

 Algorithm to solve a system of first order differential equations (see [here](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods#The_Runge%E2%80%93Kutta_method)), written in Python.
-The algorithm is useful for Hamtilonian mechanics since the equations there are (assuming no explicit time dependence of H):
+The algorithm is useful for Hamtilonian mechanics since the equations there are:

 q<sub>i</sub> =  ∂H/∂p<sub>i</sub>